 Cambodia's overburdened court system means that pretrial detainees are frequently held beyond the legal time limits prescribed by law.
 This problem is compounded by the fact that Cambodia has few legal aid lawyers, and as a result, some detainees do not have legal representation.
 Those who do secure representation find that their lawyers simply have no time to meet with them before trial - they have too many clients.
-Other detainees may be tried in absentia if they do not have the means to pay for transport to their trial or appeal.
+Other detainees may be tried in absentia – in their initial trial or on appeal – if they do not have the means to pay for transport to their trial or appeal.

 Some detainees suffer other rights abuses prior to imprisonment, including arrest without a warrant and torture by the police.
-In 2010, nearly one out of every 12 pretrial detainees interviewed by LICADHO reported being tortured in police custody.
+In 2012, roughly one out of every 11 pretrial detainees interviewed by LICADHO reported being tortured in police custody.

 And the abuses do not stop at the prison gates, or at the end of a prisoner's sentence.
 Each year, scores of prisoners are kept in prison after the expiration of their sentences, usually due to corruption demands.
 Meanwhile, family members are also confronted by corruption when they try to visit loved ones: the bribery costs associated with a prison visit can easily run to half of the average Cambodian's monthly wage.